 Diego, an artist and curator, was a rather shady character at the time, but also the king of downtown.
 He was apparently living off the air and through his own ingenuity.
 He knew everyone, was close to all the bands, hung out with Arto Lindsay and John Lurie, and also got involved with the graffiti scene launched by Austrian artist Stephan Einz at Fashion Moda in the Bronx at the time.
 Diego was glamorous and by far the most dominant figure in the club scene.
 With Lydia Lunch, he coined the term No Wave.

 We moved together to 37th Street in 1979 and shortly after I left for Italy to document the Autonomia movement.
 In the fall of 1977, together with Félix Guattari and his group, I had participated in the huge demonstrations of youth and unemployed that shook all of Italy.
 Two years later the leaders of the movement were arrested and accused of being the shadow heads of the Red Brigades.
 I decided to publicize their plight in America in a special Autonomia issue of Semiotext(e).
 I put it together with my friend Christian Marazzi, a young economist, who had then fled from Italy to New York like many young Italian autonomists. — Sylvère Lotringer

-From top: Diego Cortez, photograph by Bobby Grossman, © the photographer; Harold (from left), Kristian Hoffman, Cortez, Anya Phillips, Lydia Lunch, James Chance, Jim Sclavunos, Bradley Field, and Liz Seidman on the Bowery, photograph by Godlis, © the photographer; Italy: Autonomia—Post-Political Politics, cover image courtesy and © Semiotext(e).
+From top: Diego Cortez, photograph by Bobby Grossman, © the photographer; Harold (from left), Kristian Hoffman, Cortez, Anya Phillips, Lydia Lunch, James Chance, Jim Sclavunos, Bradley Field, and Liz Seidman on the Bowery, photograph by Godlis, © the photographer; Italy: Autonomia—Post-Political Politics, “Intervention Series,” no. 1, cover image courtesy and © Semiotext(e).